mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Anthropic is advancing in this direction with their Claude models.
 - Other companies like OpenAI or Mistral could follow this approach if the community shows enough traction.
-- Including the "tool protocol" as part of pretraining or fine-tuning is seen as a viable strategy.
+- Including the "tool protocol" as part of pretraining or fine tuning is seen as a viable strategy.

 ### 10.4 Collaborative Ecosystems

-MCP could become the backbone for multi-agent, distributed, and collaborative execution environments:
+MCP could become the backbone for multi agent, distributed, and collaborative execution environments:

 - Platforms like AutoGen, LangGraph, or CrewAI could adopt MCP as the underlying protocol.
 - Specialized models (e.g., data extraction, planning, reasoning) can interoperate through MCP by sharing tools.